Kong/docs.konghq.com/app/docs/0.12.x/loadbalancing.md

 `none`, `consumer`, `ip`, or `header`.
 When set to `none` the weighted-round-robin scheme will be used, and hashing will be disabled.

-When picking your hash input make sure the input has enough variance to get to a well distributed hash.
-Hashes will be calculated using the CRC-32 digest.
-So for example, if your system has thousands of users, but only a few consumers, defined per platform (eg. 3 consumers: Web, iOS and Android) then picking the `consumer` hash input will not suffice, using the remote IP address by setting the hash to `ip` would provide more variance in the input and hence a better distribution in the hash output.

 There two options, a primary and a fallback in case the primary fails (eg. if the primary is set to `consumer`, but no consumer is authenticated)